jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/2strands/3bp_2particles/confined_viral_DNA/README.md

 ##    Prerequisites

-LAMMPS must be compiled with the "MOLECULE" AND "USER-MISC" packages enabled.
+LAMMPS must be compiled with the "MOLECULE" AND "EXTRA-MOLECULE" packages enabled.
 If you receive this error message (or something similar):
 "dihedral_style spherical: Unknown dihedral style", then you must follow [these instructions](https://lammps.sandia.gov/doc/Build_package.html),